Magnitus-/ExpressUser/README.md

 As such, it should ensure that all the fields you expect for various actions (ex: password) are there and that their values follow whichever constraints you wish to place upon them.

 You should be as conservative as your application domains allows concerning what you'll accept.

+Also, you validator should ensure that for the route /Users/:Field/:ID/Count/, only publicly available information should be selectable for regular users (see express-user-local code for an implementation of this).

 Session Synchronization
 =======================